Tag: monoprints

 Art, Blotting Paper, Comics March 21, 2013

-Continuing the series of regular reports documenting the production process of the first and second issues of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 1: The Ingurgitator and Chapter 2: A Blot On His Escutcheon, this post describes more aspects of the use of printmaking in the image-making process, this time in the creation of landscapes of subconscious terrain.
+Continuing the series of regular reports documenting the production process of the first and second issues of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 1: The Ingurgitator and Chapter 2: A Blot On His Escutcheon, this post describes more aspects of the use of printmaking in the image-making process, including the creation of landscapes of subconscious terrain.

 Dark glade-first impression.
 (Monoprint-© 2008 Michael Hill)